 Even though I don’t have a severe/profound hearing loss (at this moment in time anyway), my own experience is challenging enough, never mind those who have extra challenges to overcome.

-Listen to the podcast or read the transcripts below:
+You can listen to the podcast below or read the transcripts further down:

 Many people have a different experience when it comes to going to the dentist, and it doesn’t matter who you are.

 It could be a child, it could be a toddler, it could be a baby, it could be an elderly person, it could be a middle-aged person, it could be anybody with a different form of disability, it could anybody with some kind of additional needs.

 Whatever it is, everyone has their own specific experience about going to the dentist.